When can babies eat pumpkin?

 As you would when introducing any new food, start by offering a small quantity on its own for the first couple of servings.
 If there is no adverse reaction, gradually increase the quantity over future meals.

 How do you prepare pumpkin for babies with baby-led weaning?

-6 to 9 months old: Offer well-cooked and mashed pumpkin for baby to eat with their hands (or from a pre-loaded spoon) or let your baby munch on crescent-shaped pieces of well-cooked pumpkin with the rind on or off (your baby will not likely have the jaw strength to bite through the rind at this age).
-If a too-big piece of food breaks off while eating, stay calm and give your child a chance to work the food forward independently.
-You can also coach your baby to spit food out by sticking out your own tongue and saying, “Ahhh”.
-Remember your baby has a couple of strong, protective reflexes at this age, including a gag reflex to help keep food forward in the mouth.
+6 to 9 months old: Offer well-cooked and mashed pumpkin for baby to eat with their hands (or from a pre-loaded spoon) or let baby munch on crescent-shaped pieces of well-cooked pumpkin with the rind on or off (babies will not likely have the jaw strength to bite through the rind at this age).
+If a too-big piece of food breaks off while eating, stay calm and give the child a chance to work the food forward independently.
+You can also coach baby to spit food out by sticking out your own tongue and saying, “Ahhh”.
+Remember that babies have a couple of strong, protective reflexes at this age, including a gag reflex to help keep food forward in the mouth.

 Recipe: Roast Pumpkin

 - 1 small sugar pumpkin (about 3 pounds)